serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 Rather than risk legitimate emails getting blocked, it appears many organisations favor lax email validation rules.

-_Note that you will likely not be able to send emails as `@contoso.com` to another `@contoso.com` email address even if the SPF and DMARC records are poorly configured._

 ## The Ugly

 A number of organisations have SPF, DKIM and DMARC validation turned off on their inbound email filtering systems.
-I can't give any meaningful metric as I've only sampled a small number in the grand scheme of things, but I've seen it enough to know that the option should not be discarded by red teams and pentesters.
+I can't give any meaningful metric as I've only sampled a small number in the grand scheme of things, but I've seen it enough to believe that the option should not be discarded by red teams and pentesters.

 As far as I can tell, reasons for having inbound validation disabled range from the good old default configuration to an explicit desire to have email "just work".

-Naturally, this leaves the door wide open to some clever phishing attacks.
+Naturally, this leaves the organisations open to some clever phishing attacks from trusted external sources.

+_Note that you will likely not be able to send emails from `@contoso.com` to another `@contoso.com` email address even if the SPF and DMARC records are poorly configured, and even if inbound email validation is disabled.
+Trying to deliver an internal email from an external source will usually fail regardless._

 ## Bypassing External Filters (Sometimes)

 Phishing-aware organisations will configure their inbound mail filter to tag external emails with some kind of warning to their employees.
 This can take the form a subject line prefix (`Subject: "EXTERNAL: Hello World"`) or of a message added to the body of the email (`THIS MESSAGE ORIGINATES FROM OUTSIDE YOUR ORGANISATION.
 BE CAREFUL.`).
-External emails may also undergo some additional checks or limitations on attachments.

 Let's assume that the fictional company ACME (`acme.org`) is a subsidiary of Contoso (`contoso.com`).
 Given the relationship, the Sys Admins at Contoso have decided to not enforce the external filter for `acme.org`, and vice-versa.
 As a result emails between ACME and Contoso essentially appear as internal communications, whereas emails from other sources are tagged as external.